 What Kind of Number Should I Transition To?

 If you have a shared short code, the next question you should ask is how they will transition your brand.
-The most common options are 10 digit long codes (10DLCs) and dedicated short codes.
+The most common options are toll-free long codes and dedicated short codes.

 Unlike a shared short code, a dedicated short code is used by just one business rather than several different businesses.
 This means it’s easier to track and therefore still accepted by cell carriers.